 One can easily imagine the ‘clean-up buzz’ echoing within the minds profiteers in Nigeria and Diaspora.
 Unsolicited proposals will be tendered to various patrons in various sections of government and society with the destination being Hydrocarbons Pollution Restoration Project (HYPREP), the agency charged with the clean-up.

-Countless Niger Deltans will weep at hearing the announcement thinking how many lives and how many rivers / vegetation could have been save or restored if this had come even a year earlier not to talk of those with a long memory over the decades of oil-pollution and its consequences.
+Countless Niger Deltans will weep at hearing the announcement thinking how many lives and how many rivers/vegetation could have been saved or restored if this had come even a year earlier not to talk of those with a long memory over the decades of oil-pollution and its consequences.

 At the end of it all the expected uncompleted project will be no one’s fault whatsoever.
 Impunity shall reign.
 Yet, wealth will flow into the hands of the few – new profiteering affluence created newbies and the already affluent just get richer.
 Sadly, the pollution and the hell it creates for people and the environment in the Niger Delta remains.
 Is this how Nigeria and its projects will be perpetually run?